CircuitSetup/Flux-Capacitor_backup/README.md

 - [IR remote controlled](#ir-remote-control); can learn keys from custom remote
 - [Music player](#the-music-player): Play mp3 files located on an SD card
 - [Home Assistant](#home-assistant--mqtt) (MQTT 3.1.1) support
+- Wireless communication with Time Circuits Display for time travel sequence and TCD-Alarm
 - [SD card](#sd-card) support for custom audio files for effects, and music for the Music Player
 - Advanced network-accessible [Config Portal](#the-config-portal) for setup with mDNS support for easy access (http://flux.local, hostname configurable)
 - Built-in installer for default audio files in addition to OTA firmware updates